-According to the World Health Organization, 219 million cases of malaria were reported in 2012, with 660,000 people dying from the mosquito-transmitted parasite.
-Despite malaria mortality rates falling by 25 percent since 2000, a child in Africa still dies every minute from malaria.
+According to the World Health Organization, 214 million cases of malaria were reported in 2015, with 438,000 people dying from the mosquito-transmitted parasite.
+Ninety-one percent of these deaths occured in sub-Saharan Africa.
+Despite malaria mortality rates falling by 37 percent since 2000, a child in Africa still dies every minute from malaria.

 Malaria is most common in poor, deprived areas.
 In many cases, malaria itself is the cause of such poverty: malaria causes havoc on a socioeconomic level as patients are often bedridden and incapable of carrying out normal daily tasks, resulting in burdens on households and health services, and ultimately huge losses to income in malaria-endemic countries.

 This suffering and loss of life are tragically unnecessary because malaria is largely preventable, detectable, and treatable.

 Malaria is a parasitic infection transmitted from person to person by the bite of infected female Anopheles mosquitoes.

 These mosquitoes usually bite from around dusk to dawn.

 Once transferred to the human body, the infection travels to the liver where it multiplies and then enters the red blood cells.

 Inside the red blood cells the parasites multiply rapidly until they burst, releasing even more parasites into the blood stream.

 There are four main species of the malaria parasite: Plasmodium falciparum, Plasmodium malariae, Plasmodium vivax, and Plasmodium ovale.